guitarvydas/guitarvydas.github.io/_posts/2021-10-02-LEGO Software.md

 # Type Checkers Are Interpreters

 Note that a type-checker is an interpreter.

-That interpreter is, currently, a big lump of code that we put into pipeline that we call *compiletime | runtime*.
+That interpreter is, currently, a big lump of code that we put into pipeline that we call *compiletime --> runtime*.

 # Layered Type Checkers

-If you chop up the type-checking interpreter into smaller pieces and pipe them all together, you would get the same effect
+If you chop up the type-checking interpreter into smaller pieces and pipe them all together, you would get the same effect.

 For example, the first piece of type-checking might be to recognize basic types like int8, int16, char, string, lambda, etc, etc.  The second piece might be an arg counter for lambdas (pass all non-lambdas through, unchecked)[^1]